redis/docs/content/operate/oss_and_stack/management/admin.md

 ### Security

 * By default, Redis does not require any authentication and listens to all the network interfaces.
 This is a big security issue if you leave Redis exposed on the internet or other places where attackers can reach it.
 See for example [this attack](http://antirez.com/news/96) to see how dangerous it can be.
-Please check our [security page]({{< relref "/operate/oss_and_stack/management/security/" >}}) and the [quick start]({{< relref "/develop/get-started/" >}}) for information about how to secure Redis.
+Please check our [security page]({{< relref "/operate/oss_and_stack/management/security/" >}}) for information about how to secure Redis.

 ## Running Redis on EC2